mikebottone/js-dev-env/README.md

 -> Bundlers: take your js files and package them for target environment -> Webpack Bundler: intelligently bundles css, images, fonts, HTML; allows for bundle splitting and hot reloading ->requires the webpack.config file

+*Linting*
+->checks the code at compile time to enforce coding consistency in style and syntax, helps to avoid mistakes ->ESLint is a linter: config format, choose built in rules, choose warnings (can still be committed) vs errors (stop development), plugins
+-> eslint-watch to check the files
+->can config in separate file or include in package.json -> when creating rules in the eslint: 0 = off, 1 = Warning, 2 = Error
+-> lint script was added to the package.json to provide linting to the files after "esw" (eswatch) => command "npm run lint"